Wina-git/Hello-World/README.md

 My name is Edwina Borteley Abam.
 Working hard towards being PhinisheD.
 Working to be called a Doctor of Philosophy.
-Not the medical one but only a little bit more clever
+Not the medical one but only a little bit more clever.